igutierrezm/MANOVABNPTest.jl/README.md

 Next, make sure that JuliaConnectoR can call Julia:

-> **Tip:** The easiest way to ensure this is by adding julia's `bin/` folder to your `PATH` environment variable.
+> **Tip:** The easiest way to ensure this is by adding Julia's `bin/` folder to your `PATH` environment variable.
 This is also mentioned in Julia's [platform-specific instructions](https://julialang.org/downloads/platform/)

 Next, install `JuliaConnectoR` as usual:
 ```R